QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-03-10-mapping_worlddata_old.md

 _Meth Door Threat Placement_
 	* Stair threats use the `TL Stairs` threat level and should be; ![](/assets/world-data/THREAT_LEVEL_STAIRS.png){: .right }
 	    * Placed on one side of the nav-mesh boundary (or both if wide enough)
-		* Elevated much higher, usually above any balustrades or rails so that look-at-traces have clearer line-of-sights to doors and proxies for tracing.
+		* Elevated much higher, usually above any ballistrades or rails so that look-at-traces have clearer line-of-sights to doors and proxies for tracing.
 		* Placed much tighter together, about 60 units.
 This is probably to give more accurate SWAT look-at-points.
 ![Meth stair threats](/assets/world-data/worlddata_mth_stairs.jpg){: w="1448" h="1132" }
 _Meth Stair Threats_